The article was originally published by TJ Ryan on November 19, 2015.

 - Podiatry services

 Private health insurance may also be a good option if you are not eligible for the CSHC, as insurance can make a substantial contribution towards your medical costs and gives you more choice of service and timing.
-You can compare policies on Canstar, of which you can see a snapshot below displaying hospital and extra’s policies available on our database, with links direct to their websites.
-Please note that this table has been sorted by star rating and is generated based on a male born in 1987 seeking cover in NSW.
+It’s important to consider taking out health insurance carefully though, because every individual’s situation and needs are different.